-All SEZs must be approved for establishment by the Council for the Development of Cambodia ("CDC").
+All SEZs must be approved for establishment by the CDC.
 Basic terms are detailed in the SEZ Sub-Decree as follows:

-- must be 50 hectares or more in size;

-- must be fenced;

-- anti-flooding system, clean water system, electricity, telecommunications and postal systems must be provided;

-- a residential center must be built for employees and employers with a large road system, public parks and fire protection systems; and - sewage systems, recycling systems for liquid wastes, environmental protection measures and other related infrastructure must be provided.
+- must be 50 hectares or more in size; - must be fenced; - anti-flooding system, clean water system, electricity, telecommunications and postal systems must be provided; - a residential center must be built for employees and employers with a large road system, public parks and fire protection systems; and - sewage systems, recycling systems for liquid wastes, environmental protection measures and other related infrastructure must be provided.